 Money market accounts are similar to checking accounts in many ways, such as the fact that both provide access to your funds via checks, ATMs, wire transfers and other convenient methods.
 Checking accounts, however, are not bound to a transaction limit by Regulation D, meaning there is no limit on the number of times you can withdraw from them in a month (see note).

 That’s a major difference from money market accounts, which are limited to six transactions per month — excluding those done by ATM, mail, messenger, in person or telephone check.

 There are several commonalities between savings accounts and money market accounts.
 For example, savings accounts are also limited to six transactions per month.
 Additionally, savings accounts and money market accounts are both FDIC insured, and both are able to collect interest, although savings accounts usually do so at a lower rate.

 The biggest difference between the two comes down to accessibility.
-Unlike money market accounts, savings accounts typically don’t generally come with a debit card and often have limited or no check-writing capabilities.
+Unlike money market accounts, savings accounts typically don’t generally come with a debit card and often have no check-writing capabilities.

 Money market account vs. CD

 A CD, or certificate of deposit, is a type of savings account in which a bank holds a fixed amount of money for a fixed period of time.
 When the period is over, the bank pays you back your initial investment, plus interest.
 Just like money market accounts, CDs obtained through an FDIC-insured bank are covered up to $250,000.

 Money market accounts allow you to withdraw money when you need it, but CDs will penalize you for removing funds before the end of the maturity period.
 Another difference: CDs come with a fixed interest rate, while the rates on money market accounts are variable and thus subject to change.

 So, you’ve weighed your options and decided you want to open a money market account.
 First, you want to think about how much money you plan on keeping in your account, as minimum balance requirements will affect your options.